Collateral options for ABL: What’s eligible, what’s not?

 It’s prudent to prepare for a meeting with prospective lenders

-ABL pricing can be competitive with traditional loans
+ABL pricing is competitive with traditional loans

 At U.S. Bank, we’re here to help you decide if an ABL is right for your organization.
 Contact your relationship manager or visit usbank.com to learn more.